Beef cheek is known for the perfect slow-cooking, this unique beef cut can be an unbelievably melt-in-your-mouth, rich, and tender stewed dish.

 Hatcho Miso is famous for its typical miso in the Nagoya region.

-Hatcho miso is also known for soybean miso produced in a unique process.
+Hatcho miso is also known as soybean miso produced in a unique process.

 Hatcho miso is made of only fermented soybean Koji, salt, and water, on the contrary, other miso is made of rice koji, soybeans, salt, and water.